BOOKING AGENTAlternate Career Titles:

 Experience, Skills, and Personality

-A Booking Agent must possess sales ability as they are expected to sell a group or an artist.
-They must be aggressive, as much of the selling is done on the telephone.
-Successful Booking Agents of major groups may stay on the phone pushing their acts for seven to eight hours a day.
+A Booking Agent must possess sales ability as they are expected to sell a group or an Artist.
+They must be aggressive, as much of the selling is done on the telephone or online.
+Successful Booking Agents may stay on the phone pushing their acts for seven to eight hours a day.

 As is the case with most jobs in the music industry, agents must be able to work under extreme pressure.
-This pressure is comprised of acts constantly calling to see if they have new jobs, and managers calling to say they want more money for their acts.
-Clubs will even call to negotiate booking an act for less money.
-Not to mention, even after everything is set up, the group might cancel.
+Clubs will call to negotiate booking an act for less money and even after everything is set up, the group might cancel.
 All things considered, the Booking Agent must be able to keep his or her composure under these conditions.